saanderson1987/worksheet-gen-rails/TO_DO.md

   +date and time of last save appear to the right of button.
 +`<Loading>` Component and animation
-+DocList -- fetch only doc name, not whole document -doc list -- maybe separate fetch documents action so it passes thru only docnames reducer...
++DocList -- fetch only doc name, not whole document +doc list -- maybe separate fetch documents action so it passes thru only docnames reducer...
++New document process
++class folders
 -DocList styling -- delete function as well -Login/Signup styling
-+New document process
--class folders
++DocEdit -- option to change course
+-DocEdit -- option to delete problem
+-Grade docs!!
+-Create a EditDocProperty component to share between Edit Doc and New Doc -New Doc -- alphabetize course list
+-New Course button
 -tabs for open docs
 -need something that says database is working when clicking on buttons that make http requests.
 There is sometimes lag.(new doc, edit doc)
 -simplify document create action in controller